openprovider/openprovider-whmcs-premiumDNS/README.md

 # NOT BEING MAINTAINED

-**The Premium DNS Model will receive no updates until further notice**
+**The Premium DNS Module will receive no updates until further notice**

 # openprovider-whmcs-premiumDNS